StinkyMilo/Prosetta/Frontend/docs/Literals.md

 # Colors

 Colors can be constructed with the color constructor, but their names can be directly stated.
-This works for any color recognized as a string in JavaScript/CSS, a list of which can be found here.
+This works for any color recognized as a string in JavaScript/CSS (except for `tan` due to its conflicts with the [tan](Tangent.md) alias), a list of which can be found here.
 For colors that are multiple words, you can break them up at the word level.
 For example, `darkslategrey`, `dark slategrey`, `darkslate grey`, and `dark slate grey` will all evaluate to `darkslategrey`.
 These color literals are stored as strings in JS and can be passed into any function that takes a color.

 # Strings